-To gain a CNA certification in the state of Oklahoma you must pass a state-approved course.
-These are a minimum of 120 hours, at least 16 of which must be dedicated to clinical training.
+To gain a CNA certification in Oklahoma you must pass a state-approved course.
+These are a minimum of 120 hours, at least 16 of which must be dedicated to clinical classes.
 The duration of the program might vary by school.
-This combination of in-person and classroom training is designed to make graduates job-ready to work straight away, however, all trainees must have full attendance to be able to graduate.
+This combination of in-person and classroom learning is designed to make graduates job-ready to work straight away, however, all trainees must have full attendance to be able to graduate.
 Courses usually take 3-4 weeks to complete but there might be faster programs available.
-Upon graduation, you become eligible to sit the certification exam and be placed on the registry.
-Your score at this exam must be a minimum of 70% in the written exam and at least 80% in evaluation in order to pass.
+Upon graduation, you become eligible to sit the certification exam and be placed on the Oklahoma nurse aide registry.
+Your score on this exam must be a minimum of 70% in the written exam and at least 80% in evaluation in order to pass.
 If you have difficulty reading in English you may ask to be tested orally on your application.

 Certification costs widely vary in the state of Oklahoma depending on when and where you train.
 CNA classes in Oklahoma may cost as low as $485 or as high as $1820 for tuition, which might include textbook costs, uniform costs, and the like.
-Some workplaces offer free CNA training in exchange for employment completing your certification.
-For a list of locations offering free CNA training in Oklahoma, follow this link.
+Some workplaces offer their CNA classes in exchange for employment completing your certification.
+For a list of locations offering employment in exchange for CNA classes in Oklahoma, follow this link.

-Free CNA Classes & Nurse Aide Training Courses in Oklahoma
+CNA Classes & Nurse Aide Courses in Oklahoma

 If all of this sounds like CNA classes might be right for you, the following list is a few suggestions on where to get started.
-Each of these facilities offers training or classes.
-Some may be free, while others require tuition payments – please contact the organizations directly through the linked website for further information.
+Each of these facilities offers certification testing or classes.
+Some may be eligible for financial compensation, while others require tuition payments – please contact the organizations directly through the linked website for further information.

 |Training Program||City||Zip Code||Phone|